Les Wexner: Career

 Wexner expanded The Limited considerably in the 1970s, having opened the 100th store in 1976.
 He took on significant debt in 1978 to purchase the importer Mast Industries, which provided him with essential business advantages over competitors.

-In 1982 Wexner spent $105 million to purchase the much larger retail Lane Bryant chain of plus-sized clothing which came with $30 million in debt and acquired the lingerie business Victoria's Secret from Roy Raymond for an undisclosed amount of stocks, and $1 million with Raymond later describing Wexner as "very guarded", stating, "When I met him, it was as if he met the devil."
+In 1982, Wexner spent $105 million to purchase the much larger Lane Bryant retail chain of plus-sized clothing which came with $30 million in debt and acquired the lingerie business Victoria's Secret from Roy Raymond for an undisclosed amount of stock, and $1 million with Raymond later describing Wexner as "very guarded", stating, "When I met him, it was as if he met the devil."
 Six months later, when Raymond was facing bankruptcy, he contacted Wexner and offered to sell Victoria's Secret.

-By 1992 Victorias Secret was worth an estimated $1 billion, and became known for the use of supermodels featured in an annual fashion show, overseen by Ed Razek.
+By 1992, Victoria's Secret was worth an estimated $1 billion, and became known for the use of supermodels featured in an annual fashion show, overseen by Ed Razek.
 In 1993, Wexner hired Len Schlesinger, a Harvard Business School professor, whom he later appointed as a company director, to advise him.

 Over the years, Wexner built L Brands, a retailing and marketing conglomerate that included Victoria's Secret, Pink (Victoria's Secret for teens), Bath & Body Works, Henri Bendel, The White Barn Candle Company, and La Senza.
 Previous brands that were spun off include Lane Bryant, Abercrombie & Fitch, Lerner New York, The Limited Too (now Tween Brands, Inc.), Structure 9, Aura Science, The Limited (which closed its brick-and-mortar stores while retaining its online presence), and Express (which closed its Canadian stores and hundreds of its U.S.-based stores).
 In 2012, CNN Money described Wexner as the longest serving CEO of a Fortune 500 company.
 He was on Harvard Business Review's Top 100 Best Performing CEOs in the World, ranked number 11 in 2015, and number 34 in 2016.
 In February 2020, Wexner announced that he was transitioning from CEO of L Brands into the role of chair emeritus.

 Corporate board memberships

 Wexner was on the board of directors of Banc One from at least 1986 to 1991.
+Until 2002, he also sat on the Board of Directors of Hollinger International together with Henry Kissinger.
 He also served on the board of Sotheby's, American Ballet Theatre and the Whitney Museum of American Arts.